 Police made an arrest Saturday night in the fatal shooting of a 90-year-old victim earlier that day.
 The suspect, Anthony W. Miller, 27, faces charges of robbery, theft from a motor vehicle, receiving stolen property, carrying a firearm without a license, and criminal homicide.

-Responders rushed Rende to UPMC Presbyterian while they considered him to be in critical condition.
+Responders rushed Rende to UPMC Presbyterian in downtown Pittsburgh while they considered him to be in critical condition.
 That afternoon, around 1 pm, hospital staff pronounced Rende dead.

 One witness reported to authorities critical details after observing the shooter flee.
 They described him as wearing a dark green hoodie with a black dog.
 Officers also reportedly saw Miller exiting a wooded area towards the cemetery.